Contaminated drinking water

 Removing 1,4-dioxane with UV Advanced Oxidation

 1,4-Dioxane’s low vapor pressure and high solubility render air stripping, carbon adsorption and reverse osmosis ineffective for its removal.
-However, the UV advanced oxidation process (UV AOP), which uses UV light along with an oxidant, is very effective at breaking down 1,4-dioxane into its molecular components.
+However, the UV advanced oxidation process (UV AOP) uses UV light (along with an oxidant) to effectively break down 1,4-dioxane into its molecular components.
 We have dozens of installations treating 1,4-dioxane, which, together, are treating over 380 million gallons of water every day.

 Read the 1,4-dioxane Fact Sheet